Olympics 2018: Team USA by the numbers, from ages to heights to top hometown

 - 242: number of athletes representing Team USA in Pyeongchang

-- 45% vs 55%: number of female vs male athletes on Team USA
+- 45% vs. 55%: number of female vs. male athletes on Team USA

 - 26.5 years: average age of the U.S. athletes